 Ballia in Uttar Pradesh is a small agrarian village with basic Indian rural village facilities and resources.
-38-year-old Mithilesh Kumar Singh spent much of his youth wandering in the village farms and observing his family labour in the fields.
-But becoming a farmer or starting an organic farming project was never his future plan.
+38-year-old Mithilesh Kumar Singh spent much of his youth wandering the village farms and observing his family labour in the fields.
+But becoming a farmer or starting an organic farming project was never on his list.

 Mithilesh started working for various platforms & even for an international press content organisation.
 While he was happy with his employment, he was not well at home in the big city, he felt homesick and missed the open fresh air of his small village in Uttar Pradesh.
 The environment in the country’s capital was suffocating and unpleasant.
 He missed his village with its verdant meadows and fresh homey products.

 Organic farming – Was Actually Never The Plan

 To keep nature alive in their city life he and his spouse, Vindhyavasini, kept a garden on the terrace.
 It’s almost impossible to maintain and create a garden in the small apartments of big cities, but those who wanna do it, simply pull it off.

 In fact, you can start too with these 6 Easy To Grow & Manage Indoor Plants To Purify Air Around You – Welcome The Freshness Of Nature

 Their happy home was the upper floor of an apartment, while they utilised the terrace as their little terrace farming garden and grew some decorative plants on the terrace.
 But when the epidemic began, they considered producing vegetables as well ob their terrace farming space.

 However, when the illness spread quickly throughout the country, the couple retreated to their village for nearly a year.
 They learned more about agriculture and its skills throughout that period.
 This inspired Mithilesh to start a vegetable terrace farming garden in Delhi.
 His plan was to produce enough to fulfill his family’s needs and then share the surplus with others for free.